77YQ77/scBIT/README.md

 **2. _AD diagnosis_**

-The users should first utilize
+The users should first utilize **_scRNA embedding_** to generate the gene subgraph embeddings for snRNA data.